tcsarmento/AI-Code-Super-Challenge/Ultimate-Matery-Challenge/README.md

 ## Your Final Test to Become an AI Development Master

 Welcome to the pinnacle of your AI development journey!
-This is a comprehensive 3-hour assessment that validates your mastery across all 29 previous modules.
+This is a comprehensive 3-hour assessment that validates your mastery across AI Development.
 This is not just a test—it's your opportunity to demonstrate that you can integrate everything you've learned into production-ready solutions.

 ## 📋 Module Overview